 To share data with collaborators (including in a shared workspace)

-Note: You need to copy data to workspace storage if you want colleagues to have access.
+You need to copy data to workspace storage if you want colleagues to have access to it.
 This is true even if you are working in a shared workspace, since each user has their own unique workspace Cloud Environment and Persistent Disk.

 To archive data

-If you want to save valuable data, or archive data, especially if you want to copy it to less expensive Nearline or Coldline storage, first, you need to copy it to an external bucket.
+If you want to save valuable data for the long term -- especially if you want to copy it to less expensive Nearline or Coldline storage -- you need to copy it to an external bucket first.

 To safeguard data when re-creating or deleting the Persistent Disk (PD)

-If you delete your PD or reconfigure your Cloud Environment in some ways (decreasing your virtual machine (VM) memory or persistent disk), you can lose all or some generated data unless you explicitly save your output to workspace or external storage (i.e., Google bucket).
+If you delete your PD or reconfigure your Cloud Environment in some ways (for example, decreasing your virtual machine's memory or the size of your persistent disk), you can lose all or some of the data on your PD, unless you explicitly save your output to workspace or external storage (i.e., Google bucket).

 How to copy RStudio data to workspace storage

 To move generated data to permanent cloud storage, follow the directions below.
-Note: This can be workspace storage or an external Google bucket.
+Note: the permanent cloud storage can be the workspace's storage or an external Google bucket.

 You can access a bash terminal from the Terminal tab in the main RStudio pane.